shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Sui disappeared into the cave.
 He didn’t seem to be holding any water containers or anything.

-“Have I been staring at the moon for too long?”
+“Have I been staring at the moon for that long?”
 Gra walked briskly into the cave, passing the side path, and going straight for the metal door he “installed” the first time he entered.
 He knocked.

 “What’s the password?”